What is the treatment for bronchiectasis?

 It is important to take your antibiotics as directed.
 This includes completing the full course of antibiotics.

-The antibiotics used vary depending on which bacteria are in your sputum.
-So it is very important to give a sputum sample when you notice things changing.
+The antibiotics used may vary depending on which bacteria are in your sputum.
+So it is very important to give a sputum sample to your doctor at least once a year even if you are well, and when you notice things changing.
 You will start a course of antibiotics without having to wait for the results.

 The choice of antibiotics will be guided by what bacteria you had in the past or which antibiotics worked best for you.
 If analysis of your sputum shows new bacteria or bacteria that will not be treated by the antibiotics you’ve started, your doctor may prescribe another one.

-If you have three or more than infections a year, you may be offered long-term antibiotics, either as tablets or inhaled through a nebuliser.
+You may be offered long-term antibiotics, either as tablets or inhaled through a nebuliser, if:

 Clearing sputum from your lungs is very important and can reduce the number of infections you have and reduce your cough.